graasp/graasp-plugin-websockets/USAGE.md

 That's it!

-## Consuming the `graasp-websockets` plugin to extend real-time capabilities
+## Consuming the `graasp-plugin-websockets` plugin to extend real-time capabilities

 The existing hooks may not provide the functionality required by your application.
 This section will describe how to extend the capabilities of the server as well as of the query client.